delta1/learn-angular1/Lesson0/index.md

 - **Important tags to know**: html, head, title, link, script, body, a, div, h1 - h6, p, strong, em, img *and many more!*
 - Take a look at this page and its source https://cbracco.github.io/html5-test-page/
 - Use the developer tools element inspector to view and understand the HTML
-- Go through Learn to COde HTML & CSS ! - http://learn.shayhowe.com/html-css/
+- Go through Learn to Code HTML & CSS - http://learn.shayhowe.com/html-css/

 ## CSS
 - CSS is **C**ascading **S**tyle**S**heets which are used to *style* our HTML content.
 HTML defines *what* the content is, CSS defines *how it should look*